 The Oversight Board meets quarterly to fulfill its governance and oversight responsibilities.
-One of the regular items of business is to receive and review reports that monitor the operation of the arbitration system.
-The Independent Administrator provides pertinent data on the time-lines of the process, selection of arbitrators, distribution of cases and other indices of performance.
-These data are finally aggregated and analyzed in much greater detail in the Annual Report.
+It receives a regular quarterly report from the Independent Administrator, and monitors key performance measures about the timeliness of the process, characteristics of the arbitrator pool, selection of arbitrators and other indices.
+Many of these same metrics are aggregated and analyzed in grater detail in the Annual Report.